“Black Refugees”: Escaping Slavery via Canada. For World Refugee Day.

 Our next blog post will provide resources for self-education on modern slavery and on modern abolition.

 Thank you.
-We love you. — Ellen for BTE NB.
+We love you. — Remy for BTE NB.